 In situations like these, it’s best to contact your landlord, a certified plumber, or both.
 A leak left unchecked could lead to severe structural safety concerns, so don’t rely on a quick fix bucket for long.

 Parking is already a nightmare in NYC, but what if your neighbor is the culprit?
-Illegal parking takes some forms: occupying multiple spaces, parking in front of fire hydrants, blocking a bike lane, unauthorized use of a handicap space, and more.
-Unfortunately, notes under the windshield will only go so far.
+Illegal parking takes some forms: occupying multiple spaces, parking in front of fire hydrants, blocking a bike lane, unauthorized use of a handicap space, etc. Unfortunately, notes under the windshield will only go so far.
 Luckily, operators at the end of the 311 lines are equipped to handle illegal parking complaints.

 Neighbors can be your best friends or worst nightmares.
 So whenever problems arise, handle them with a cool head and find the happy medium that will make everyone happy.

 How to Quiet the Noise of a NeighborHow to Quiet the Noise of a Neighbor

 Noisy neighbors are a common problem, particularly in apartments or duplexes where you share a wall with the residents next door.
-Whether you’re tied into a rental and can’t renovate or want a fast fix for your home, these solutions will help you dampen unwanted sound and create a quieter space.
+Whether you’re tied into a rental and can’t renovate or want a fast fix for your home, these solutions will help dampen unwanted sound and create a quieter space.

 Dampen Outdoor Noise With DrapesDampen Outdoor Noise With Drapes

-Thick draperies can reduce the volume by as much as 10 decibels when hung around offending windows where you’re experiencing a lot of noise leakage from outside.
+Thick draperies can reduce the volume by 10 decibels when hung around offending windows where you’re experiencing a lot of noise leakage from outside.
 That may not seem like a lot, but 10 decibels is the difference between the sound of a busy street and the hum of a washing machine.
-You may not block the noise out completely, but you should be able to turn it into a permissible background drone.
+You may not block the noise completely, but you should be able to turn it into a permissible background drone.

 Thicken Your Floors With Sound-Absorbing RugsThicken Your Floors With Sound-Absorbing Rugs